pratiktri/server_init_harden/README.md

 ### 8. Alter SSH options
 This step contines from step 3 to harden our ssh login.
-Here, we do edit */etc/ssh/sshd_config* file to achieve the following:-
+Here, we edit */etc/ssh/sshd_config* file to achieve the following:-
 * Disable *root* login (**PermitRootLogin no**).
 No one needs to work on *root*.
 The new user created already has *root* privileges anyways.
 * Disable password login (**PasswordAuthentication no**).
 This ensures we can ONLY login though SSH Keys.
 * Specify where to find authorized public keys which are granted login (\\.ssh\authorized_keys %h\\.ssh\authorized_keys)